Department of Health & Human Services

 That’s okay.
 They can still join a school team.
 See above for “How do students join a school team?”

 It’s easy.
-Once a teacher has registered and created a team in the mobile or web app, during April they’ll be able to see the activity for all students in the team and the team as a whole from the Tracker page.
-This will be a great way to motivate your students to get involved in Active April, and in particular to keep up their physical activity during the school holidays.
+Once a teacher has registered and created a team in the mobile or web app, they’ll be able to see the activity for all students in the team and the team as a whole from the Tracker page.
+This will be a great way to motivate your students to get involved in Active April.
 Teachers can use the activity graphs in class to show their students how active the team is.

 Yes, if the team as a whole complete the activity!
 The Tracker allows the Team Owner (usually the teacher) to add activity for the whole team.
 Go to the Tracker and when adding your activity, simply tick the box that asks ‘Tick if you completed this activity with others to add time to your team mate’s trackers.’

-You can track your School’s activity levels throughout April from the Active April mobile or web app.
+You can track your School’s activity levels from the Active April mobile or web app.